What is an Aussiedoodle, and what are all the F1’s and 2’s and bs about?

 Are they good with kids?

 Yes, they are WONDERFUL with kids.
 Jane, the mom has a really strong nurture/protective drive, and she seems to pass that along to her puppies.
+Lucy also has that wonderful personality, and is another Jane in a doodle coat.
 They are naturally care takers, and naturally nurturing and kind.
 That is one reason I love the Australian Shepherd cross- that shepherding instinct is very strong.
 I can fully trust my 6 month old Aussiedoodle with my 1 and 3 year old girls.
 She is very gentle, kind, does not jump on them, and follows them everywhere they go.
 They feed her by hand, pull on her legs, try to sit on her, etc, and she just wags her tail and happily takes it all in.

 Do they make good guard dogs?